SCOPE OF THIS CHAPTER

 The outcome of the assessment should be:

-- Given in writing to the agencies involved in providing services to the child with the action points, review dates and intended outcomes for the named child.
+- The outcome of the assessment - not the assessment document - is to be shared with the agencies involved in providing services to the child with the action points, review dates and intended outcomes for the named child.
+Remember parental consent will be required for this unless Child Protection procedures have been initiated;